null

 Barbells are another common staple in a gym.
 They’re straightforward in design but tend to come with a learning curve when teaching clients.
 The barbell is typically a long metal bar weighing 45 lb, which you load with weighted plates.
 Barbells can be great to add heavy load to a workout with squats, deadlifts, vertical and horizontal pressing, horizontal rows, and Olympic lifting, amongst other things.
 It’s great for gaining strength, max strength development, completing compound movements, and full body activation.

 Barbells pack a lot of punch, but they do come with a few cons.
 Proper form is vital due to the weight load and the full-body movement that recruits the entire body to work together.
-Barbells and plates can quickly become a dangerous tool if not used or taught correctly.
+Barbells and plates can quickly become dangerous tool if not used or taught correctly.

 Another consideration is cost.
 You need to purchase a barbell and the plates, a squat rack, and possibly a bench press.
 If you’re going to be using a barbell for Olympic lifting, you’ll need to invest in quality plates, which will increase the cost dramatically.
-Also, keep in mind that barbells and plates will take up a lot of space due to the size and all of the necessary accessories.
+Also, keep in mind that barbells and plates will take up a lot of space due to their size and all of the necessary accessories.

-If your client’s goal is max strength development, barbells and plates will likely be their primary equipment.
+If your client’s goal is to max strength development, barbells and plates will likely be their primary equipment.
 But for clients who need mobility exercises and functional training in conjunction with their strength training, consider incorporating YBells as free weights in your gym.
 In fact, YBell was awarded Best Free Weights for 2021 by Women’s Health.

 YBells are excellent for weight training and strength gain.